Need to talk? Call 1800 882 436.

 • a ventilator to help with breathing

-• monitors attached to the baby's body to check their heart rate, breathing rate and oxygen levels
+• monitors attached to the baby's body to check their heart rate, breathing rate and blood oxygen levels

 Can I have contact with my baby in the NICU?